 With purchasing, you still have to consider the replacement cost that could present itself if the terminal breaks or malfunctions but it’s still better than the total cost of leasing.

-If reason # 1 wasn’t enough for you here’s a couple more things to keep in mind regarding terminal leasing.
+If the first reason wasn’t enough for you here’s a couple more things to keep in mind regarding terminal leasing.

 Non-Cancellable Contract Term